 - a.
-It will have a capacity that does not exceed that which is required to meet existing demand and forecast future demand over the plan period; - b.
-It does not materially increase traffic in the Conservation Area; - c.
-It provides sufficient electric vehicle charging points as identified in Suffolk Guidance for Parking; - d.
-It is designed and landscaped to minimise the impact of parked vehicles on the street-scene whilst still affording informal surveillance; and - e.
+It provides sufficient electric vehicle charging points as identified in Suffolk Guidance for Parking; - b.
+It is designed and landscaped to minimise the impact of parked vehicles on the street-scene whilst still affording informal surveillance; and - c.
 It includes covered cycle parking provision.